 This above all: to thine own self be true, and it must follow, as the night the day, Thou canst not then be false to any man.
 W.Shakespeare.

 Often as socialist, we are told we should not be patriotic that to be against the EU is to turn our backs on internationalism.
-To be a socialist leave supporter we are accused of nationalism, racist and xenophobic.
+To be a socialist leave supporter we are accused of nationalism, racism and xenophobia.

 I cannot help my patriotism, I served my country in its armed forces along with the hundreds of thousands of working-class boys, men and women before me.
 Patriotism is not a bad thing.
 Many would have us believe Patriotism is taboo of the Left.
 Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations.
 Socialist patriotism a commitment to the revolutionary transformation of society within those nations, Tony Benn once said: “you have to differentiate between nationalism, which hates foreigners, and the right of self-government, which is a democratic argument”.